rdmpage/biorss/README.md

 The Google Scholar alert email is in HTML so we need to parse it and extract the information we require.
 Note that Google Scholar doesn’t include DOIs in the results, so we may have to resolve URLs and go hunting for DOIs.
 Some links may be PDFs, ideally we can find the corresponding HTML link so that we can parse that.

+### Pensoft

+Lyubo mentions OAI endpoint, investigate further.

 ### PubMed

 PubMed supports the creation of RSS feeds based on user searches, e.g.  [("new species") OR ("n. sp.")
 OR ("sp. nov.")
 OR ("n. gen.") OR ("gen. nov.")
 OR ("n. comb.")
 OR ("comb. nov.”)](https://pubmed.ncbi.nlm.nih.gov/rss-feed/?feed_id=1rE397IRBYU0-ogsyRnEw9o91K808u0evolcHK9IDZ0PVH5cqD&amp;v=2.15.0&amp;utm_source=Rested&amp;utm_medium=rss&amp;utm_content=1rE397IRBYU0-ogsyRnEw9o91K808u0evolcHK9IDZ0PVH5cqD&amp;fc=20211108074834&amp;utm_campaign=pubmed-2&amp;ff=20211108074851)

+### Wanfang

+Scrape using JSON.

+### ZooBank

+ZooBank has RSS but it doesn’t seem to be updated(?).
+Can also query using year as a search term.
+JSON data doesn’t have precise time, nor does it have the DOI.
+GBIF https://www.gbif.org/dataset/c8227bb4-4143-443f-8cb2-51f9576aff14 https://doi.org/10.15468/wkr0kn seems to lag behind ZooBank.

 ### Zootaxa